-Plugged-in Midlands is the regional network covering the East and West Midlands and is operated by Chargemaster, which means the former Government-backed Plugged-in Places charge points now come under the POLAR network umbrella.
+Plugged-in Midlands is the regional network covering the East and West Midlands and is operated by BP Chargemaster, which means the former Government-backed Plugged-in Places charge points now come under the Polar network umbrella.

 Customers will need to create an account before they are allowed access as a Plugged-in Midlands member, but then the majority of charge points are free to use.
 Where there is a fee, the charge is priced at 10.8p per kWh used.

 Plugged-in Midlands network costs

 Membership cost: £7.85 per month – first three months free.

 To discover how much it will cost to charge an EV from a Plugged-In Midlands charge point, head to Zap-Map’s Public Charging Calculator.
 This allows you to select any new or used plug-in vehicle, and tailor elements – such as electricity cost and charge required – for personalised results.

 Plugged-in Midlands network access

 Access to the Plugged-in Midlands network is made via a Polar Plus RFID card.
 Units can be accessed via Polar Instant app for non-Plugged-in Midlands members, though under the same pricing and conditions as other Polar Instant customers.

 All Plugged-in Midlands points can be found on Zap-Map by using the network filter.
 This can be used on the desktop and mobile apps, and displays only those points available to use by Plugged-in Midlands customers.